1. LAWS OF THE GAME

 - At the Registration Tent, you will be asked which 18 players will be suiting up for the next game.
 (The 18 players’ passes will be zip-tied in a different color than your full team zip-tied passes.)

-- At your game, the Referee will check in ONLY the 18 zip-tied together.
+- At your game, the Field Marshal will check-in ONLY the 18 zip-tied together.
 Only those 18 players are allowed on the bench in their uniform.
 If any of the players not playing wish to sit on the bench, they MUST be in street clothes.

 - If the next game will have a different combination of 18 players, please report back to the registration tent and follow the same procedures.